-From the Discover Worship musical, "Fall on Your Knees," this piano-driven piece starts as a ballad and grows into an anthem.
-Though it comes from a Christmas musical, it is perfectly suited to any praise & worship setting, and has room for soloist, pianist, small band, and vocal ensemble alike.
+This piano-driven piece starts as a ballad and grows into an anthem.
+It is perfectly suited to any praise & worship setting and has room for soloist, pianist, small band, and vocal ensemble alike.
+This piece is also an excellent choice for Christmas!

 Featuring timeless arrangements of original and familiar Christmas favorites, “The Hope of Christmas” creates a warm, memorable experience for everyone in attendance, and brings a heartfelt, encouraging message to those looking for meaning this Christmas season.
 Includes exclusive full-length video!